 |Currently the NOAA DSCOVR and NASA SOHO at the L1 point provide observations for space weather forecasting.
 The L5 point is 149,000,000 km from both the Earth and Sun, trailing behind the Earth in its orbit.
 A spacecraft here would provide a unique perspective on the Sun-Earth system.|

 The Vigil mission to place a satellite at the L5 point was confirmed as part of a UK Government announcement at the European Space Agency Council of Minister meeting in November 2022.

 Vigil will greatly improve space weather forecasting capabilities, with the Met Office Space Weather Operations Centre one of a number of centres that will benefit from the new satellite.

 CMEs are large bursts of plasma from the surface of the sun and can reach the Earth in 18-96 hours, depending on its speed and direction.
 Given the right conditions, a geomagnetic storm associated with CME arrival can disrupt national power grids and global satellite and navigation networks.

 Given the potential impacts, forecasting CME arrival time is crucial for reducing the impact to national infrastructure.
 Currently, with the satellite imagery available, determining the direction, speed and width of a CME accurately is challenging.
-An L5 mission would allow a better calculation of these factors and greatly increase the precision of CME arrival.
+The Vigil mission will allow a better calculation of these factors and greatly increase the precision of CME arrival.

 Why is current imagery not good enough?